erikrose/parsimonious/README.rst

                 ">
         <Node matching "">

-The parse tree tacked onto the exception, and the node whose visitor method raised the error is pointed out.
+The parse tree is tacked onto the exception, and the node whose visitor method raised the error is pointed out.

 Why No Streaming Tree Processing?